What is Scrum project management?

 Now, let’s get started.

 What is Scrum?

-The Scrum Guide defines Scrum in project management as “a lightweight framework that helps people, teams and organizations generate value through adaptive solutions for complex problems.”
+As Schwaber and Sutherland explain in The Scrum Guide, Scrum is “a lightweight framework that helps people, teams, and organizations generate value through adaptive solutions for complex problems.”

 |Scrum Categories||Scrum Elements|

 |Scrum Pillars||– Transparency– Inspection– Adaptation|